tytydraco/yessleep/out/The_Rattle_of_Rain.md

 The yelping became even higher-pitched, but it was softer this time, as if there wasn’t much voice left.

-Courtney and I unzipped the tent door and rushed outside just in time to see Hannah and Eric rushing off into the darkness.
+Courtney and I unzipped the tent door and hurried outside just in time to see Hannah and Eric rushing off into the darkness.
 We followed as quickly as we could.

 Jazz could be heard up ahead…we were getting closer…we were nearly there…